About Laura Gillian

 - I became a single parent to four kiddos ages, 4, 5, 7, & 9 – a whole new journey that I never would have imagined at the start

-- Depression, while hovering around the edges, became a constant and central presence
+- Depression, while hovering around the edges in general, became a constant and central presence

 - Fear of financial collapse, raw from early life experiences, exploded into deep and permanent anxiety